Population decline: Taiwan

+Thailand

+Thailand's total fertility rate has been consistently lower than the replacement rate of 2.1 since the beginning of the 1990s and reached a new low in 2022, at 1.
+Thailand 's population decline started in 2020 and Thailand for the first time recorded more deaths than births in 2021.
+This negative natural population change amplified in 2022 and 2023 and, in the absence of substantial immigration, this trend will continue in the coming years due to the very low fertility rate.

 Eastern Europe and former Soviet republics

 Population in the ex-USSR and Eastern Europe is rapidly shrinking due to low birth rates, very high death rates (linked to alcoholism and high rates of infectious diseases such as AIDS and TB), as well as high emigration rates.
-In Russia and the former communist bloc, birth rates fell abruptly after the fall of the Soviet Union, and death rates generally rose sharply.
+In Russia and the former communist bloc, birth rates fell abruptly after the dissolution of the Soviet Union, and death rates generally rose sharply.
 In addition, in the 25 years after 1989, some 20 million people from Eastern Europe are estimated to have migrated to Western Europe or the United States.